Human sexuality topics

 A person's gender can thus be a very complex topic.
 If you ask a transgender person; they will almost always agree with the liberal position.

-Decades ago, the conflict that permeates the life of a transgender person was so disturbing that they developed a rule of thumb: that half of them committed suicide before the age of 30.
-But now with gender reconstruction surgery (GRS), and hormone therapy, the majority of transgender individuals who identify their gender as opposite to their birth assigned gender can have their body modified to more closely resemble their gender identity.
+Decades ago, the conflict that permeates the life of a transgender person was so disturbing that they developed a rule of thumb: that half of them completed suicide before the age of 30.
+But now with counseling that recognizes their situation, gender reconstruction surgery (GRS), and hormone therapy, the majority of transgender individuals who identify their gender as opposite to their birth assigned gender can have their body modified to more closely resemble their gender identity.

 Topics covered in this section: